-Yesterday I spoke about HTTP/2 and how it relates to security jobs at Mind the Sec.
-Today was the last day of the conference so now I have some spare time to write this blog post :)
+Yesterday, I spoke about HTTP/2 and its relation to security jobs at Mind the Sec.
+Today was the last day of the conference, so now I have some spare time to write this blog post :)

 Today was also the day that Bruce Schneier talked about lessons learned from Sony.
-Although he spoke about it previously in other conferences, it was a cool experience to see him in person.
-I also had the privilege to talk to him directly, so I asked 'Is your WiFi still open?', alluding his blog post on 2008 because it is a very polemic topic.
-He said 'yes'.
-This is interesting because even after all the debate around this theme, the mindset of considering that you're always in a hostile network is worth it.
-I believe on that.
-Google also believes on that, so they moved its corporate applications to the Internet.
-I had the pleasure to talk him about that.
-Those were the best 2 minutes of the entire conference hehe, amazing.
+Although he has spoken about it previously at other conferences, it was a cool experience to see him in person.
+I also had the privilege to talk to him directly, so I asked, "Is your WiFi still open?" alluding to his blog post in 2008 because it is a very controversial topic.
+He said "yes."
+This is interesting because even after all the debate surrounding this issue, the mindset of considering that you're always on a hostile network is worthwhile.
+I believe in that.
+Google also believes in that, so they moved their corporate applications to the Internet.
+I had the pleasure of discussing that with him.
+Those were the best 2 minutes of the entire conference, hehe, amazing.

-Back to HTTP/2 talk, I presented its inner workings, what changed from HTTP/1.1 and added more information not widely published such as reliability mechanism of http/2, told why speed matters -- it's not only from a technical perspective, but from a business perspective, to get more money because the UX will be better -- and opportunistic encryption, although it's not present on the RFC 7540.
+Back to the HTTP/2 talk, I presented its inner workings, what changed from HTTP/1.1, and added more information not widely published, such as the reliability mechanism of HTTP/2.
+I also explained why speed matters, not only from a technical perspective but also from a business perspective to generate more revenue because the user experience will be better.
+I touched on opportunistic encryption as well, although it's not present in RFC 7540.